fabiocicerchia/tf-k8s-greenops-module/README.md

 ## Outputs

-The module provides outputs organized in nested objects for better structure:
+The module provides outputs organised in nested objects for better structure:

 ### prometheus
 Prometheus module outputs (if enabled):